jazarija/GlacierProtocol/future.md

 I'd like to solve the address reuse issue.
 There's a couple of ways to achieve this, with various tradeoffs in complexity and security.

+# Design

+## Goals

+* Hard-core high security personal bitcoin storage

+* Recovery possible with only M-of-N paper packets

+* Low-security withdrawal process documented for heirs

+* Recovery likely by heirs with only M-of-N paper packets and no knowledge of the wallet system, assuming Bitcoin expert consultation

+### Non-goals

+* Institutional storage

+* Easy

+* Inexpensive

+* Friendly to Bitcoin newbies

+* Friendly to people who fear a command line

+* Shitcoins

+## Assumptions

+* Any online PC or printer may be compromised.

+* Any hardware used may die at any time.
+All hardware might die simultaneously.
+(Seedless hardware wallets are out.)

+* User is technically proficient and can set up a Bitcoin Core full node (or already has one).

+## Who is this for?

+* Nobody, today; it's a work-in-progress proposal for a future system.

 # Options